ytsaurus/ytsaurus/yt/documentation/en/_includes/api/c/description.md

 {% note warning %}

 Please note, the C++ client is provided as-is, so:
-- client code may change;
+- the client interface can change without backward compatibility;
-- only static linking is supported in the current version;
+- only static linkage is currently supported;
-- write to info@ytsaurus.tech if you have questions about the client's build.
+- email info@ytsaurus.tech if you have questions about building the client.

 {% endnote %}